Welcome to Volume 8 of Executed to Suppress His Message.

 Genesis 2:8 states the “Lord God” planted the Garden of Eden.
 And as we saw in Ezekiel 28:13, the garden was God’s property.

 But who was the Lord God?
 Jesus provides the answer in John 5:37 and John 6:46.
-And according to Jesus, even up until the 1st Century, no human being (including Adam and Eve) had ever seen or heard God the Father.
+And here Jesus explains that up until the 1st Century, no human being (including Adam and Eve) had ever seen nor heard God the Father.
 Thus the “Lord God” of Genesis had to be the God of the Old Covenant, who would later be called Jesus, the Christ.

 So the Lord placed Adam in the Garden and showed him all the animals He had created.
 But Adam did not find a suitable companion in these animals.
 So the Lord created Eve, Adam’s wife.